Making Skillful Decisions - CancerChoices

 You won’t regret taking the time you need to explore these fundamental life choices.
 The answers will depend on what truly matters now for you.

-Use 7 Healing Practices to strengthen yourself for treatment
+Use 7 Lifestyle Practices to strengthen yourself for treatment

 Be cautious about complementary therapies alone when conventional therapies are curative or can extend life at an acceptable cost to you